Yongle Emperor: Death and legacy

 The Chang Mausoleum of the Yongle Emperor in the Ming tombs complex near Beijing.
-He commissioned the construction of the Changling Mausoleum as a means of legitimizing his rule and solidifying Beijing as the capital of the Ming dynasty.
+He commissioned the construction of the Chang Mausoleum as a means of legitimizing his rule and solidifying Beijing as the capital of the Ming dynasty.

 On 1 April 1424, the Emperor embarked on his final campaign into Mongolia, but the campaign was unsuccessful and he fell into a deep depression.
 He died on 12 August 1424 in Yumuchuan, located north of Duolun.
-While official annals do not provide a specific cause of death, private records suggest that he suffered from multiple strokes in his final years, with the last one ultimately proving to be fatal.
+While official annals do not provide a specific cause of death, private records suggest that he suffered from multiple strokes in his final years, with the last proving to be fatal.
 He was buried in the Chang Mausoleum, the first of the Ming tombs located north of Beijing.

+The Yongle Emperor's son Zhu Gaochi succeeded him as the Hongxi Emperor, but his reign was brief.
+The Hongxi Emperor died in May 1425, and his son Zhu Zhanji ascended the throne as the Xuande Emperor.
+The young emperor's accession was contested by his uncle Zhu Gaoxu, but the revolt was swiftly suppressed.

-The Yongle Emperor was given the posthumous name Emperor Wen (Cultured Emperor) and the temple name Taizong (Grand Ancestor), which was customary for second emperors of the dynasty.
+The Yongle Emperor received the posthumous name Emperor Wen (Cultured Emperor) and the temple name Taizong (Grand Ancestor), which was customary for second emperors of the dynasty.
 (Note: The Yongle Emperor did not recognize his nephew, the Jianwen Emperor, as a legitimate emperor and abolished his era name in 1402.)
-In 1538, the Jiajing Emperor changed the temple name to Chengzu (Accomplished Progenitor) in order to strengthen the legitimacy of his decision to elevate his father to imperial status after his death.
+In 1538, the Jiajing Emperor changed the Yongle Emperor's temple name to Chengzu (Accomplished Progenitor) in order to strengthen the legitimacy of his decision to elevate his father to imperial status after his death.
 The use of the character cheng, which means perfection, completion, or accomplishment, shows a high level of respect for the Yongle Emperor and his accomplishments.